onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 we can pass The Great Filter

+We need a system that reliably generates better explanations and better strategies of putting them in people’s heads NPC chipping meme
+Get chip from anthony

+Less education - more intergenerational transmission

+If you’re not problem solving maxxing you’re dooming the children of your children

+Everything good that you care about hinges on the great enabler

+From first principles

+Post scarcity congo mine

+We are nothing as a species or as individuals without our sociality

+A system that will deliver the goods better on any given metric compared to the current one

+Skin in the game proportional to influence and consequentiality with no way to wiggle out of previously held positions

+Reverse panopticon

 this is how we make A Dent in the Universe

 our system wasn't consciously designed - it mostly evolved by happenstance & contingency